SMC242/uni-notes/assignments/2A Exam.md

 ## Anthropology
 5. 'The work of anthropologists published before the year 2000 is not worth reading
 today.'
 Discuss with reference to ONE of the following anthropologists covered in the
-course: Marcel Mauss; Zora Neale Hurston; Margaret Mead; Max Gluckman.
+course:: Marcel Mauss; Zora Neale Hurston; Margaret Mead; Max Gluckman.

 6. 'Although anarchism has had a minimal influence on anthropology ... anarchist
-writers have drawn extensively on the work of anthropologists' (Morris 2014: 59).
+writers have drawn extensively on the work of anthropologists' (Morris 2014:: 59).
 Discuss.

 ## Chosen questions